Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

 Other colleges also address issues related to standards of practice for their members.

-If physicians or other practitioners have submitted a claim but subsequently become aware of errors or that it was not in non-compliance with the Alberta Health Care Insurance Act, they can resubmit the claim within 90 days of providing the insured service.
+If physicians or other practitioners have submitted a claim but subsequently become aware of errors or that it was not in compliance with the Alberta Health Care Insurance Act, they can make appropriate adjustments to the claim within 90 days of providing the insured service.
+This includes changing the existing claim or deleting an incorrect claim and submitting a new claim with the correct information.

 If the error or non-compliance is discovered by the physician or practitioner 90 days after they provided the insured service, a practitioner can still report the discrepancy to us with adequate supporting evidence and where appropriate include repayment of any identified overpayment.